 “Is it ok to discriminate if the data tells us that we’ll be right far more often than wrong?
 It would be naive to think that gender, age, race, ethnicity, religion, and country of origin collectively tell us nothing about anything related to crime.
 But what we can or should do with that kind of information is a philosophical and legal question, not a statistical one.
 If we can build a model that identifies offenders correctly 80 out of 100 times, what happens to the poor souls in the 20 percent?
 Our model is going to harass them over and over and over again.” —Wheelan, Naked Statistics

 Of course, real-world problems are never simple and require precise measurement to evaluate.
 At a minimum, for classification problems, it’s important to pay attention to the overall accuracy, as well as rates of true and false positives and negatives.
-To measure ML bias, you will want to track the performance of various accuracy metrics for different groups in your data at various levels of granularity, as well as cross-validate them across different sets of randomly selected features and observations.
-This is only a starting point for ensuring the accuracy and equity of an ML model – a holistic approach with meticulous analysis is required.
+To measure Machine Learning bias, you will want to track the performance of various accuracy metrics for different groups in your data at various levels of granularity, as well as cross-validate them across different sets of randomly selected features and observations.
+This is only a starting point for ensuring the accuracy and equity of a Machine Learning model – a holistic approach with meticulous analysis is required.
 There is much debate over how exactly to achieve this in the community, and counter-arguments were made by the company responsible for COMPAS to defend their methodology from a statistical approach.

 This introduces an important question.
 How do we decide which measure of fairness is appropriate?
 It will depend on the expertise of the people involved in building these systems, but in general, answering the following two questions should help enlighten the decision of what accuracy metrics should be used for a given ML problem: